epaaso/sc-luca-explore/README.md

   - *'Subcluster/'* has the
   - *'<ds_suffix>_predicted_leiden.csv'* The cell anotations with tumor subclustering.

+### Docker images

+We have kept some varied docker images because of compatiblity issues.
+They are orderd from newest to oldest.

+- netopaas/comp-onco:annot 14.6G The image below but with BioMaRt and pandas==1.5.3
+- netopaas/comp-onco:sctransform 16G Added support for sctransform, our only candidate for batch effect correction a the expression level.
+Does not have biomaRt.
+Does not have padnas==1.5.3
+- netopaas/comp_onco:r4 14.1G   Newer R version to be able to convert from and to SeuratObject and Anndata.
+Does not have biomart.
+Does not have padnas==1.5.3
+- netopaas/comp-onco:raytune  13.6G  Some fixes to be able to run the hyperparameter optimization tool raytune.
+This one does not have cuda aware jax.
+- netopaas/scarches:raytune 19.9 G The same but with more R packages than comp-onco.
+This one has jax.
+- netopaas/scarches:droplet   85G This one has infercnv, ikarus and scFusion that take a lot of space.
+It wont be able to run raytune and sctransform and others.

+tiagopeixoto/graph-tool:latest  3.18G  For creating our beautiful circos graphs.
+The dependencies are hell so we have them in a separate container.

 ## Running

 We have designed a Docker image that has all the necessary libraries.
 It is, however, very large because it includes all the R and Python packages, including those for ML.
 It is around 15GB without InferCNV and Ikarus.